aburgisser/team-collaboration/docs/formation.md

 ## Project Solicitation

 Collaborative team building begins with the writing of the funding solicitation.
-A solicitation is a short document advertising an opportunity for researchers to apply for funding to work on a specific project.
-Traditionally, researchers gather together a small handful of trusted colleagues and write a proposal aimed at convincing the funding agency that their group is best equipped, and has the best ideas, to solve the problem at hand, and should therefore be funded.
+Traditionally, researchers respond to a solicitation by gathering together a small handful of trusted colleagues.
+They write a proposal aimed at convincing the funding agency that their group is best equipped, and has the best ideas, to solve the problem at hand, and should therefore be funded.
 By funding several such teams in any particular round of funding, the idea is that at least one or two teams will generate enough new ideas to move the field forward.
 This funding model has generated a lot of high impact science over the years.

 But what if a resarch problem is too broad or complex for a single team to address?
 Many program managers have recognized the need for building connections across the handful of teams that get funded in a project.
 This is usually motivated by a desire to reduce duplication of effort and to advance the science in ways that cannot be done in isolation.